yugabyte/yugabyte-k8s-operator/README.md

 ```

 ## Limitations
-yugabyte-k8s-operator is early alpha version, we recommend using the yugabytedb helm charts for deploying production usecases on kubernetes.

 yugabyte-k8s-operator can only be used to deploy universes on the same kubernetes cluster as it is deployed on.